stephanegeorget/lens2pdf/README.md

 ```

 This displays the raw camera feed.
 Press `q` to quit.
 Running the script
 without the flag starts the full scanning workflow.
+For each scan the camera
+captures multiple frames (10 by default) and averages them to reduce noise and
+recover finer detail when the document remains still.

 ### Tesseract OCR